 Dry Ice Crystal Ball Bubble

-- Large bucket with a smooth rim
+- Large bowl with a smooth rim

 - A piece of cloth 18 inches long